biobakery/Maaslin2/README.md

         [ Default: 1 ]

     -d REFERENCE, --reference=REFERENCE
-        The factor to use as a reference for a variable with more than two levels provided as a string of 'variable,reference' semi-colon delimited
+        The factor to use as a reference level for a categorical variable provided as a string of 'variable,reference', semi-colon delimited for multiple variables.
+Not required if metadata is passed as a factor or for variables with less than two levels but can be set regardless.
-        for multiple variables [ Default: NA ]
+        [ Default: NA ]
-        NOTE: A space between the variable and reference will not error but will cause an inaccurate result.

 ## Troubleshooting ##